verilator/verilator/docs/internals.rst

 The synchronization cost is cheap if the prereqs are done.
 If they're not, fragmentation (idle CPU cores waiting) is possible.
 This is the major source of overhead in this approach.
-The ``--prof-threads`` switch and the ``verilator_gantt`` script can visualize the time lost to such fragmentation.
+The ``--prof-exec`` switch and the ``verilator_gantt`` script can visualize the time lost to such fragmentation.